Context and objectives

 - Better insight into environmental trends, cyclical components and rapid change events in SSA cities

 - Better insight into spatial variations of demographic and socioeconomic characteristics in SSA cities

 - Intra-urban predictions of malaria infection risk across 4 SSA cities

 - Better understanding of the variations of malaria infection risk between SSA cities

 Expected products and services

-- Tools and methods for faster and less labour-intensive alternatives for targeted and effective disease
+Tools and methods for faster and less labour-intensive alternatives for targeted and effective disease control

 The main stakeholders of the REACT project are policy makers based in the local and governmental ministries of low-income countries, in support to development, health and planning policies.